Watermarking Tips for Family Photographers

 Watermarks have long been used by photographers to deter customers (and others) from using images illegally.
 In family photography, watermarks have prevented clients from printing their own photos.
 If a family would like another print without the photographer's advertisement on it, they must pay for that print.

-Selling prints has been, of course, how family photographers have traditionally made money.
+Selling prints have been, of course, how family photographers have traditionally made money.
 They've offered clients packages of prints, and people who wanted additional prints paid for each extra one.
 Thus, watermarks have provided vital protection for family photographers' income.

 Today, many family photographers still use watermarks to deter people from printing out photos without paying for them.
 As technology changes how people use pictures, though, this role of the watermark is slowly becoming less important.
 People don't often print out pictures anymore, so there's less need to prevent them from doing so without paying for an image.